microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgIdentityB2XUserFlowLanguage.md

 ### -DefaultPages
 Collection of pages with the default content to display in a user flow for a specified language.
-This collection does not allow any kind of modification.
+This collection doesn't allow any kind of modification.
 To construct, see NOTES section for DEFAULTPAGES properties and create a hash table.

 ```yaml